assctechnion/-HumpbackWhaleIdentification/README.md

 ** An 'inverse' histogram of the dataset:**

-- x - axis: quantity
+- x-axis: quantity

-- y - axis: number of classes wich holds that quantity
+- y-axis: number of classes wich holds that quantity

 ![o](https://github.com/assctechnion/-HumpbackWhaleIdentification/blob/master/Documents/Num%20of%20categories%20by%20images.png)